The Doom Generation: Home media

+In Australia, it was released on DVD in 2005 by 20th Century Fox Home Entertainment South Pacific.
+It had earlier received a small Australian theatrical release during late 1995.
 In March 2012, the UK company Second Sight Films released a DVD with anamorphic widescreen and director/cast commentary.
 Previous releases up until this point lacked the commentary, with many lacking the widescreen format.

-Director's Cut
+Director's cut

-The first cut of The Doom Generation shown at Sundance featured several scenes which were cut from future releases.
-This original cut was shown at the 2023 Sundance Film Festival, restored in 4k with 5.1 surround sound.
-This version will be released in cinemas around the US, starting April 6 at BAM as part of NewFest’s upcoming series “Queering the Canon: Totally Radical”.
+The first cut as shown at Sundance featured several scenes removed from future releases.
+It was shown at the 2023 Sundance Film Festival, restored in 4K with 5.1 surround sound, with the restoration supervised by Araki.
+This version released in cinemas around the US, starting April 6, 2023, at the Brooklyn Academy of Music as part of Newfest's series "Queering the Canon: Totally Radical".